argparse4j/argparse4j/src/site/sphinx/usage.rst

 some way to referer to each expected argument.
 By default, :javadoc:`inf.ArgumentParser` objects use the "dest" value (see :ref:`Argument-dest` about "dest" value) as the "name" of each object.
-If ``Boolean.class`` is given to |Argument.type|, and if no metavar is set, ``{true,false}`` is used as metavar automatically for convenience.
+If ``Boolean.class`` is given to |Argument.type|, and if no metavar and no choices are set, ``{true,false}`` is used as metavar automatically for convenience.
-Similarly, if enum type is given, and if no metavar is set, a metavar containing their all names is automatically used for convenience (these names are from ``Enum.names()`` instead of ``Enum.toString()``).
+Similarly, if enum type is given, and if no metavar and no choices are set, a metavar containing their all names is automatically used for convenience (these names are from ``Enum.names()`` instead of ``Enum.toString()``).
 By default, for positional arguments, the dest value is used directly,